Dioscorea trifida

 Dioscorea trifida is a species of flowering plant in the family Dioscoreaceae.
 It is a species of yam (genus Dioscorea).
 It is native to the Caribbean and Central and South America.
-Its many common names include Indian yam, cush-cush, and yampee.
+Its many common names include Indian yam, cush-cush, yampi and yampee.
 It is called mapuey in Venezuela, inhame in Brazil, tabena and ñame in Colombia, sacha papa in Peru, and ñampi in Costa Rica.

 Description

 This plant is a vine that can exceed 3 meters in length.
 One plant produces up to 12 stems, which are lined with several membranous wings.
 They emerge from roots with tubers of various shape and size, generally up to 20 centimeters long by 8 wide.
 The leaves are up to 23 to 30 centimeters long with blades divided into pointed lobes and borne on long, winged petioles.
 Green flowers with six tiny tepals are borne in the axils.
 The fruit is a winged, lightly hairy capsule up to about 2.7 centimeters long.